zzm634/typeorm-no-arp/docs/using-cli.md

 Automatic migration generation creates a new migration file and writes all sql queries that must be executed to update the database.

+If no there were no changes generated, the command will exit with code 1.

 ```
 typeorm migration:generate -n UserMigration
 ```